Xubuntu/wiki.xubuntu.org/content/qa/fine_tuning.md

 # Using IRC for contact

-If you do have questions regarding issues in a development version, please do ask in the Xubuntu Developer channel (chat room)- don\'t worry if you dont understand much of what is being discussed there - don\'t be put off as the community is a friendly bunch and is always happy to see more potential testers.
+If you do have questions regarding issues in a development version, please do ask in the Xubuntu Developer channel (chat room)- don't worry if you dont understand much of what is being discussed there - don't be put off as the community is a friendly bunch and is always happy to see more potential testers.
 Just ask your question and people will try to help you.

-You can access the channels most easily via the following links - just choose a nickname (preferably one that\'s likely to be unique - and easy to type!), the channel is already inserted for you (and ignore the Auth to services box, unless you have already registered your chosen nickname - see below)
+You can access the channels most easily via the following links - just choose a nickname (preferably one that's likely to be unique - and easy to type!), the channel is already inserted for you (and ignore the Auth to services box, unless you have already registered your chosen nickname - see below)